Los Angeles to Newport Beach

 We sat there for hours, gazing out across the darkening water, knowing and quietly dreading the moment when we would have to give up our perfect table and leave behind our perfect Malibu, California evening.

-The next morning, we decided we had seen enough of touristy Los Angeles. and opted to visit the Reagan Presidential Library and Museum about an hour’s drive north.
+The next morning, we decided we had seen enough of touristy Los Angeles. and decided to visit the Reagan Presidential Library and Museum about an hour’s drive north.

 The museum was half-closed at the time, but we were able to see Air Force One, part of the Berlin Wall, and Reagan’s Memorial and grave.